-At this stage, you have managed to analyze the data, find shreds of evidence, claims, and explanations.
+At this stage, you have managed to analyze the data and find shreds of evidence, claims, and explanations.
 Also, you have built the connection between the sources and figured out their opposing views and the points they share.
 Now it’s time to move forward and take a stand.

 Step 2: Take a stand

 You must remain completely objective and reasonable when taking a stand.
 That is, if you agree or disagree, make sure to provide valid thoughts for that.
-Explain points you most agree with or, in contrast, disagree with.
-If it happens that you can relate to the source and its argument, yet you don’t share separate ideas, highlight the latter and explain why you can’t agree with them.
+Explain a particular point or points you most agree with or, in contrast, disagree with.
+If it happens that you can relate to the source material and its argument, yet you don’t share separate ideas, highlight the latter and explain why you can’t agree with them.

 - Would they argue with my stand and evidence?
 Why?